mythril-forge/homebrew-classes/docs/homebrew/classes/druid.md

 ### Natural Instinct
 ***Cost: 1 actions***

-You make one ability check that has to do with the natural environment around you.
+You can use the search, investigate, communicate, help, or distract action.

 ### Wild Shape
 ***Cost: 2 actions***